j-mnr/gophergo.dev/content/basics/13-function.md

 Function that is and of course you can handle it! 😄 We've been using them this entire time.
-We've needed some preliminary exposure to other keywords before we can dig into functions.
+We've needed some preliminary exposure to other keywords before we can dig into function.
 So let's get `func`-y 😹 and boogie on down to our next lesson.

 In it's purest form a function takes in zero to many inputs and produces one to